Instructional Designer

 What you will NOT be doing

-• Creating reports that sit unused
+• Producing reports that sit unused

-• Conducting unfocused tutoring without diagnostic intent
+• Facilitating generic tutoring without defined diagnostic objectives

 Key responsibilities